water2137/juan/README.md

 # juan
-the worst possible os you could ever make.
+the worst possible os you could ever make
 ## "features"
 shell thing that runs shellcode
 example: 90c3
-does a no-op and then ret, there should always be a trailing c3 bootable
+does a no-op and then ret, there should always be a trailing c3
+bootable